 Council shall meet at 6:00pm on the fourth Tuesday of each month at the Blayney Shire Community Centre.
-Where a Council meeting falls on a Tuesday that is a public holiday, the Council meeting shall be held on the Tuesday of the following week.
+Where a Council meeting falls on a Tuesday that is a public holiday, the Council meeting shall be held on the Tuesday of the following week unless otherwise determined.